 Sunday 28 June, the Solemnity of Saints Peter and Paul - our Parishes

 Monday 29 June - our Parishes and Mrs Gallacher of Kilmarnock

-Tuesday 30 June - our Parishes and Lianne Lieser's special intention
+Tuesday 30 June - our Parishes and Lianne Lieser as a special intention

 Wednesday 1 July - our Parishes and Margaret Taylor who died recently